WoolyBeard/misty-vale-project/Adventures/A Pastoral Town/a-pastoral-town.md

 > Those who tread near streets become its people.
 >
-> Those who remain above may shape what lies below.
+> Those who dwell therin are both real and unreal, flesh and wood.
 >
 > When every soul survives the night, the way shall reveal itself.